SC East Bengal appoints former Real Madrid reserve team manager Manuel Diaz as head coach | Sports-Games

 ''SC East Bengal can confirm that the club has agreed with Robbie Fowler to a mutual termination of the head coach's contract,'' SC East Bengal announced on its official Twitter handle.

-Just a few minutes after the first tweet, SC East Bengal made another announcement, this time that of the appointment of Spaniard Diaz.
+Just minutes after the first tweet, SC East Bengal made another announcement, this time that of the appointment of Spaniard Diaz.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)